 In 2018, the Authority issued a note in the amount of \$15.5 million that refunded the initial \$11 million and provided additional capital required for the construction of the project.
-This note was renewed in 2019 and matured on June 17, 2020.
-An additional renewal was completed on June 16, 2020.
-See subsequent event note R for additional detail.
+This note was renewed in 2020 and 2021.
+See Note U for additional information.